NitenKumawat/digital-clock/README.md

-it is a digital clock that get current time and show display
+It is a digital clock that gets the current time and shows the display